The wave of marketplace startups

 Common technical concerns on marketplace tech stacks and architecture

-To prepare for the integration, extensibility, and scalability, marketplace platforms should be designed to handle dozens of API calls daily.
+To prepare for integration, extensibility, and scalability, marketplace platforms should be designed to handle dozens of API calls daily.
 Several technical concerns below should be addressed and properly selected:

 - Hosting solution: Using cloud-based or shared hosting doesn’t seem to be a difficult decision to make as cloud-based solutions have been developed and offer all necessary services that are secure, reliable, and highly available for hosting a modern software system.
 For startups, the Amazon Web Services cloud solution is the right choice as it’s not very expensive to host your MVP but it’s easy to scale your system later on.